-What is the Identifier for Vendor (IDFV)?
+What is the identifier for vendors (IDFV)?

-The Identifier for Vendors (IDFV) is a code assigned to all apps by one developer and is shared across all apps by that developer on your device.
+The identifier for vendors (IDFV) is a code assigned to all apps by one developer and is shared across all apps by that developer on your device.
 The value of the IDFV is the same for apps from the same developer running on the same device.
 A different value is returned for apps on the same device that come from different developers and for apps on different devices, regardless of the developer.